Daniel-KM/Omeka-S-module-Mirador/README.md

 ### Configuration

-Only one option can be set in the main config (the manifest property, if any).
+The url of the manifest of the items should be set inside the property specified in the config form of the module.
+If you don’t have an IIIF Server, install the module [IIIF Server].

 The other ones can be set differently for each site: